georgewanglz2019/MARL4TA/README.md

 Code for the paper: *Scalable and Reliable Multi-agent Reinforcement Learning for Traffic Assignment*
 Pre-print version available on [arXiv:2506.17029](https://www.arxiv.org/abs/2506.17029)

-> 🔒 The full code will be released after the peer-review process is complete.

 ## Setup Instructions